install.packages("here")

 are structured logically and consistently: the different pieces of information are separated using underscores ("_"

 ).
-We can hence split these strings at the underscores and retrieve the first and second pieces like so:
+We can hence split these strings at the underscores and retrieve the first and second pieces like so, obviating the need for more complicated regular expressions:

 <- skills_wider_language |>